Reading Time: 6 minutes

-We drove out to the winery on a foggy December evening with our Croatian friends Vedran and Nenad.
-Vedran is a wine enthusiast and Nenad runs a popular wine blog called Vinopija.
+We drove out to the winery on a foggy December evening with our Croatian friends Vedran Jakovac and Nenad Trifunović.
+Vedran is a wine enthusiast and Nenad runs a popular wine blog, called Vinopija.
 Both of our friends are vocal advocates for Tomac.
 So, would the Tomac wines live up to the hype?

-A stalwart of the minimal-intervention philosophy, it is of no surprise that Tomislav was inspired by the famous Friulian producer Josko Gravner, who is a good friend of Tomislav’s father.
-Gravner is famous for being the first established producer that popularized qvevri (buried terracotta vessels from Georgia) and a pioneer of Friulian amber wine.
+A stalwart of the minimal-intervention philosophy, it is no surprise that Tomislav was inspired by the famous Friulian producer Josko Gravner, who is a good friend of Tomislav’s father.
+Gravner is a pioneer of Friulian amber wine and also famous for being the first established producer that popularized qvevri (Georgian buried terracotta vessels).

 There are six buried vessels outside the Tomac winery.
 The vessels are imported from Georgia and their insides are lined with beeswax.
 Tomislav cleans the vessels by hand at the end of every season.